ryandeng32/LeetCode-Practice/September_Challenge.md

 ## Day 11: 152.
 Maximum Product Subarray

 * Since it's a subarray problem, I might think about using **sliding window** first.
 However, since there exists negative number, the value of the window is unstable, so consider using **dynamic programming**

+## Week 2 Premium: 346.
+Moving Average from Data Stream

+* Using a list to keep track of all the numbers is an obvious solution
+* However, since we only need to pop the start and append the end, we can use the **double-ended queue**
+* Think about optimized DS.